Con Mum: Critical response

 On the review aggregator website Rotten Tomatoes, critics' reviews were positive.

 The Telegraph described it as “breathtakingly depressing,” praising the final twist as a “mouldy cherry on a soggy cake” but criticizing its lack of uplift compared to other scam documentaries.

 Aftermath

 The release of Con Mum had significant real-world implications.
 On April 7, 2025, Dionne Marie Hanna, then 84, was charged with fraud in Singapore after alleged victims, inspired by the documentary, filed police reports.
 Singapore authorities linked her to at least five cases of cheating, with losses exceeding S$200,000 ($149,000).
 If convicted, Hanna faces up to 20 years in prison and a fine.

+On April 24, 2026, Dionne was handed a further 39 charges, with losses involving her case totalling an estimated S$800,000 ($625,000).

-In the UK, police declined to pursue charges against Hanna, citing her age, wheelchair-bound status, and her maternal relationship with Hornigold, which complicated legal action.
+In the UK, police declined to pursue charges against Hanna, citing her age, inability to walk, and her maternal relationship with Hornigold, which complicated legal action.